WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 - The mind map of your personal experience you drew up earlier, to review on your own before you go in
 - Your list of questions for the interviewer
-- A pen and paper or notebook to make notes (especially for responses to your brilliant questions!)
+- A pen and paper or notebook (for notes - especially responses to your questions)
 - Appropriate clothing; if in doubt, dress smarter (and check you have all of it)

 **Check the arrangements**